dncoyote/interview-guides/Notes/DesignPatternsPrinciples.md

 - Prototype Pattern is a creational design pattern.
 - It is used to create objects by copying an existing object, known as the "prototype."
-- This pattern is particularly useful when the cost of creating an object is more expensive than copying an existing object.
+- This pattern is particularly useful when the cost of creating an object is more expensive than copying an existing object i.e., useful when the cost of creating a new instance is more expensive.
 - The Prototype pattern allows you to create new objects by cloning an existing instance, and it's based on the concept of creating new objects by copying an existing one.

 ```java